lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 However, a stake president or bishop may authorize one fundraising event each year for the following purposes only:

-  * To help pay for the activities listed in 20.6.2.
+  * To help pay for the activities listed in 20.6.2 and 20.6.3.

   * To help buy equipment that the unit needs for annual camps as outlined in 20.6.4.